Welcome to Waddington All Saints AcademyIf they have wings, why make them walk?

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

-Well done to our year 5 & 6 High Flyers!
-They clearly explained their excellent learning in writing and science with the whole school.
+Well done to our year 3 & 4 High Flyers this week.
+The children shared their learning in writing, swimming and D&T and demonstrated excellent progress.
 We are so proud of their achievements! ...
 See MoreSee Less

-Well done to our year 5 & 6 High Flyers!
-They clearly explained their excellent learning in writing and science with the whole school.
+Well done to our year 3 & 4 High Flyers this week.
+The children shared their learning in writing, swimming and D&T and demonstrated excellent progress.
 We are so proud of their achievements!

 ...
 See MoreSee Less